Skip to content

 Slack Slack SDK — read channels, unreads, post messages, search history

-Intent routing Keyword classifier → 12-domain agent dispatch (email, calendar, memory, github, news, slack, jira, drive, meetings, diagnostics, health, utility); context-aware follow-up inheritance; semantic fallback
+Intent routing Keyword classifier → 13-domain agent dispatch (email, calendar, memory, github, news, slack, jira, drive, meetings, diagnostics, health, database, utility); context-aware follow-up inheritance; semantic fallback with three confidence bands (≥0.65 single domain; 0.45–0.65 top-K composed agent; <0.45 full agent)

 Plugin system File-drop skill registry — drop a .py into app/skills/ — built-ins: Content Curator, Travel Briefing, CV, Deep Research, Meeting Intelligence